Fund Facts: Patti Glaza, Invest Detroit

 In this video, Patti sits down with the MEDC to discuss the kinds of companies Invest Detroit Ventures supports and the ways entrepreneurs can garner attention from investors, among other key takeaways:

-Invest Detroit Ventures is open to working with startups from any industry, as long as they have high-growth potential.
-Three companies that showcase the breadth of Invest Detroit Venture’s portfolio, and have received additional support from the MEDC, are Micro-LAM, Mi Padrino and Workit Health.
+- Invest Detroit Ventures is open to working with startups from any industry, as long as they have high-growth potential.
+Two companies that showcase the breadth of Invest Detroit Venture’s portfolio, and have received additional support from the MEDC, are Micro-LAM and Mi Padrino.

 If you’ve got a high-tech startup idea you’d like to explore further and don’t know where to start, contact the Michigan Economic Development Corporation’s Entrepreneurship & Innovation Initiative at 888-522-0103 or visit https://www.michiganbusiness.org/entrepreneurship.